FigureZig/Qt-Gst-Camera/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run program, follod these simple steps:
+To run the program, follow these simple steps:

 ### Prerequisites

-To build and run program, you'll need to install:
+To build and run the program, you'll need to install:
 * Qt 6.6.0
 * GStreamer

 ### Installation

-For install programm:
+To install the program:

 1. Clone the repo
    ```sh
    git clone https://github.com/FigureZig/Qt-Gst-Camera.git
    ```
-2. In gstreamerhandler.cpp change device-index on desired one
+2. In 'gstreamerhandler.cpp', change 'device-index' to your desired one:
    ```c++
    const char* pipelineStr = "mfvideosrc device-index=YOUR_NUBMER ! videoconvert ! video/x-raw,format=RGB ! appsink name=sink";
    ```